-Accessibility Services is committed to complying with both the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
+Accessibility Services is committed to complying with both the Americans with Disabilities Act (ADA) of 1990 and Section 5044 of the RRehabilitation Act of 1973 with documented disabilities including physical disabilities, traumatic head injuries, learning disabilities and other health concerns.
+Services include counseling, rehabilitation, note-sharing, and priority seating.